openedx/edx-platform/docs/testing.rst

 name in different classes or files.

-This command runs any python unit test method that matches the substring `test_stringify` within a specified TestCass class within a specified file.
+This command runs any python unit test method that matches the substring `test_stringify` within a specified TestCase class within a specified file.

 ::